arshadtarafdar/2DgameApp/README.md

 # 2DgameApp
-This is a simple 2D game created on Android studio using Android graphics.
+This is a simple 2D android game created on Android studio using Android graphics.